suyashj1231/class-tracker/README.md

 Objectives:
 -> Keep track of classes you need to track
--> Avoid bot behavior and just check for vacancies
+-> Avoid bot behavior and check for vacancies
--> let user know if his creds work *
+-> Let the user know if his creds work *
--> email user for open spot
+-> Email user for an open spot

 *NOTE :
-# needs a gmail account
+# needs a Gmail account
 # require email and password set up via https://support.google.com/accounts/answer/185833
-# using this method get a app password so you dont need verification 2FA  while sending mail to yourself using it
+# Using this method, get an app password so you don't need verification 2FA  while sending mail to yourself using it
 # create a custom password